mattjohnsonpint/SqlServerTimeZoneSupport/README.md

 ```

 - The `SkipOnSpringForwardGap` parameter has the following options:
-  - `1` : If a local time is in a DST gap, it is assumed that the clock *should* have sprung forward but didn't.
+  - `1` : If a local time is in a DST gap due to the "spring-forward" DST transition, it is assumed that the clock *should* have sprung forward but didn't.
 It therefore advances the time by the DST bias (usually 1 hour) so it can return a valid UTC time.
 This is the default option.
-  - `0` : If a local time is in a DST gap, the function returns `NULL`.
+  - `0` : If a local time is in a DST gap due to the "spring-forward" DST transition, the function returns `NULL`.

 - The `FirstOnFallBackOverlap` parameter has the following options:
-  - `1` : If a local time is ambiguous, due to the "fall-back" DST transition, the *first* occurence is assumed.
+  - `1` : If a local time is ambiguous due to the "fall-back" DST transition, the *first* occurence is assumed.
 This will always be the *daylight* time instance.
 This is the default option.
-  - `0` : If a local time is ambiguous, due to the "fall-back" DST transition, the *second* occurence is assumed.
+  - `0` : If a local time is ambiguous due to the "fall-back" DST transition, the *second* occurence is assumed.
 This will always be the *standard* time instance.

 #### ConvertZone